mdkdoc15/tip/README.md

 ## Notes

-I had never worked with Xcode prior to this assignament so the hardest part was trying to locate all the different options/
+I had never worked with Xcode prior to this assignament so the hardest part was trying to locate all the different options.

 ## License